We're hiring

 • Engaging tax-deferred pension programs at best buy prices requires approval from government agencies; thus, taxes are not prominently featured on them.

-Employees must be aware of the perquisites under the Indian Income Tax Act that can be taxable or exempt, maintain their benefit records, and contact a tax professional if they are doubtful about the specific benefit tax implications.
+Employees must be aware of the perquisites under the Indian Income Tax Act that can be taxable.
+Monetary perquisites are direct financial benefits offered to employees. or exempt, maintain their benefit records, and contact a tax professional if they are doubtful about the specific benefit tax implications.

 Not accurately reporting perks for assessment purposes may result in penalties, fines, and possible legal consequences.
 Therefore, employers and employees must follow taxation policies concerning perks to avoid any trouble.